mspnp/performance-optimization/ImproperInstantiation/ReadMe.md

 }
 ```

-The 'SingleHttpClientInstanceController' creates a static instance of `HttpClient` and uses it during the lifetime of the process.
+* The `SingleHttpClientInstanceController` creates a static instance of `HttpClient` and uses it during the lifetime of the controller:

 **C#**